LakeMerritt.org

 Lake Merritt in Oakland, California is one of the most unique urban spaces in the United States.
 Its three mile Necklace of Lights shoreline in the center of an exceptionally diverse city is a special place where nature and nurture migrate and mingle daily.
 This tidal lagoon is home to the United States' oldest designated wildlife refuge dating from 1870.

-lakemerritt.org celebrating its 10th anniversary in 2023 -- is an independent, ad-free site with current information about Lake Merritt and links to the volunteer groups and advocacy agencies working for the common good of the lake and the lake area community.
-It promotes stewardship of the lake and serves as the portal for the LM Advocates, a coalition of LM organizations.
+lakemerritt.org is an independent, ad-free resource site with current information about Lake Merritt and links to the volunteer groups and advocacy agencies working for the common good of the lake and the lake area community.
+Its focus is promoting stewardship of the lake.

 Underlined words are links.

 • Birds and Gardens webpages showcase the lake park's natural diversity.
-Newly revised visual guide to lakeside birds.
-Documentary on the Gardens.
+Visual guide to lakeside birds.
+Videos on the Gardens.

 • Lake Merritt Links lists advocacy organizations in support of the lake & the lakeside area.